Altord/JS-Library/README.md

 # JS-Library
 This library was made for me to practice inheritance.
-I accidently referred to it as a dictionary due to my tiredness at one point but corrected it
+You can check it out here https://altord.github.io/TOP-Library/

 I had originally thought about just making it fairly simple with pop up boxes and the like, however I wanted it to at least look have decent so I ended up spending much longer than I'd like on the animated aspects of this project.